acidbubbles/vam-varbsorb/README.md

 > varbsorb --vam C:\Vam
 ```

-This will scan your Virt-A-Mate `Saves` and `Custom` folders as well as the `.var` packages in your `AddonPackages` folder, find when a file exists in both (it ensures the exact same version is in both), updates the scene and deletes the files.
+This will scan your Virt-A-Mate `Saves` and `Custom` folders as well as the `.var` packages in your `AddonPackages` folder.
+When it finds a file that exists in both the AddonPackages var files and your Saves/Custom folder, it will update the scene and delete the duplicated files.

 Arguments: